G1ya777/TP_TW_FOSS/readMe.md

 # HOW TO USE

+* load the appended db.json file into the collection userdb.flowers
 * open a console
 * cd into p1 folder
 * run  `npm i` to install node modules